Find Affordable College Courses

 23 Yearly Graduations

 The 9th most popular school in the country for agricultural teacher education majors who are seeking their bachelor's degree is University of Nebraska - Lincoln.
 Roughly 25,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
-During the 2020-2021 academic year, 23 people received their bachelor's degree in agricultural teacher education from UNL.
-Of these students, 65% were women and 4% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,010 per year, while in-state graduate students, on average, pay $6,318 per year.
+During the most recent year for which we have data, 23 people received their bachelor's degree in agricultural teacher education from UNL.

 #10